pnnl/EyeSea/README.md

 ### Use EyeSea in browser

-Open the web browser to `http://localhost:7890/`
+Open your web browser to `http://localhost:7890/`